A Scalable Bayesian Spatiotemporal Model for Water Level Predictions using a Nearest Neighbor Gaussian Process Approach: Acknowledgments

 \section{Acknowledgments}

-This publication has emanated from research conducted with the financial support of Science Foundation Ireland under Grant number 18/CRT/6049 and the jointly funded by Taighde Éireann - Research Ireland, and GSI under Grant number 20/FFP-P/8610.
+This publication has emanated from research conducted with the financial support of Taighde Éireann - Research Ireland under Grant number 18/CRT/6049 and jointly funded by Taighde Éireann - Research Ireland, and GSI under Grant number 20/FFP-P/8610.
+James Sweeney was also supported by Taighde Éireann - Research Ireland under Grant numbers 22/NCF/EI/11162 and 22/NCF/EI/11162G.